denvitaharen/quarkus-archjunit/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Drawbacks
+What I haven't managed to get to work is go get the ArchUnit to rerun when using the dev mode.
+It runs the first time you start, but it will not be trigged and runed again.

 ## Running the application in dev mode
 You can run your application in dev mode that enables live coding using:

 ```shell script